 Adult-Gero Acute Care Nurse Practitioner Post-graduate Certificate

 The Adult-Gerontology Acute Care Nurse Practitioner Post-graduate certificate program is ideal for graduates of master’s or DNP accredited primary care nurse practitioner programs in family or adult-gerontology population focus.
-Certificate graduates are eligible to apply for either of the national certification exams for this role.
+Certificate graduates are eligible to apply for either the AANP, ANCC, or AACN certification exam for this role.

 The eight-course (21 credit hour - five semesters) program includes two semesters of didactic coursework and three semesters (540 hours) clinical experiences.
 Clinical opportunities may be available in your region.
 The program is financial aid (student loan) eligible, with competitive scholarships available for post-graduate certificate students, the application is available after the first semester.